joyent/conch-api/docs/modules/Conch::Controller::User.md

 Generates a new random password for a user.
 System admin only.

-Optionally takes a query parameter 'send\_mail' (defaulting to true), to send an email to the user with the new password.
+Optionally takes a query parameter `send_mail` (defaulting to true), to send an email to the user with the new password.

-Optionally takes a query parameter 'clear\_tokens', to also revoke session tokens for the user, forcing the user to log in again.
+Optionally takes a query parameter `clear_tokens`, to also revoke session tokens for the user, forcing the user to log in again.
 Possible options are:

 ```